 There are several criteria to design a scheduler for.
 A scheduler should generally maximize CPU utilization - keeping the CPU as busy as possible generally leads to more work being completed.
 The throughput of a system is a measure of how many jobs are finished in a unit time.
 The turn around time is the amount of time which elapses from when a job arrives until it is completed.
 The waiting time of a process is how long a job spends sitting in the ready queue (e.g. the time spent not actively running or performing I/O).
-Finally response time is a criteria important for many interactive jobs.
+Finally, response time is a criteria important for many interactive jobs.
 Response time measures the time from when a process is ready to run until its next I/O activity.
 As an example, this corresponds to the delay between when keys are pressed on the keyboard (an I/O activity) and when characters appear on the screen.
 Ideally, a scheduler would optimize all of these criteria, but in practice most schedulers must optimize a few at the expense of others.

-6.2 First Come First Served (FCFS)
+5.2 First Come First Served (FCFS)

-The First-Come-First-Served algorithm is the simplest scheduling algorithm.
+The First-Come-First-Served, or First-In-First-Out (FIFO), algorithm is the simplest scheduling algorithm.
 Processes are dispatched in order according to their arrival time on the ready queue.
-Being a nonpreemptive discipline, once a process has a CPU, it runs to completion.
+Being a non-preemptive discipline, once a process has a CPU, it runs to completion.
 The FCFS scheduling is fair in the formal sense or human sense of fairness but it is unfair in the sense that long jobs make short jobs wait and unimportant jobs make important jobs wait.
 FCFS is more predictable than most of other schemes since the scheduling order can be easily understood and the code for FCFS scheduling is simple to write and understand.
 However, the FCFS scheme is not useful in scheduling interactive processes because it cannot guarantee good response time.
 One of the major drawbacks of this scheme is that the average time is often quite long.
 Short jobs or jobs that frequently perform I/O can have very high waiting times since long jobs can monopolize the CPU.
+FCFS originally didn't have a job relinquish the CPU when it was doing I/O. We assume that a FCFS scheduler will run when a process is doing I/O, but it is still non-preemptive.
 The First-Come-First-Served algorithm is rarely used as a master scheme in modern operating systems but it is often embedded within other schemes.

+Advantage: simple

-Advantage: simple Disadvantage: poor performance for short jobs or tasks performing frequent I/O operations
+Disadvantage: poor performance for short jobs or tasks performing frequent I/O operations

-6.3 Round Robin Scheduling (RR)
+5.3 Round Robin Scheduling (RR)

 Round-robin (RR) is one of the simplest preemptive scheduling algorithms for processes in an operating system.
 RR assigns short time slices to each process in equal portions and in order, cycling through the processes.
 Round-robin scheduling is both simple and easy to implement, and starvation-free (all processes will receive some portion of the CPU).
 Round-robin scheduling can also be applied to other scheduling problems, such as data packet scheduling in computer networks.
 However, round robin does not support prioritizing jobs, meaning that less important tasks will receive the same CPU time as more important ones.
+Most time sharing systems actually use variations of round robin for scheduling.